 Element 2: The career-priority rotation system

 The career-priority rotation removes the negotiation from individual moments and makes it structural.
 Instead of arguing about whether he should travel for the client meeting or she should skip her networking conference, you establish in advance: this quarter, her promotion is the priority.
-That doesn’t mean his career stops.
-It means if both partners have a conflict, her career gets the tiebreaker vote.
-He knows this.
-She knows he knows.
-There’s no hidden resentment because the choice was made together in advance.
+That does not mean his career stops.
+It means that if both partners have a conflict, her career gets the tiebreaker vote.

 How to establish your rotation:

-- Look at the next 12 months and identify the 2-4 critical career moments for each partner – promotions, launches, major projects, certifications, travel seasons.
+- Look at the next 12 months and identify the 2-4 critical career moments for each partner: promotions, launches, major projects, certifications, travel seasons.

 - At the end of each quarter, review whether the assignment was realistic.
 If prioritizing her launch meant he barely saw his kids, the system needs adjustment.
 Honest assessment prevents the next rotation from becoming unequal.